davecgh/go-xdr/README.md

 github.com/davecgh/go-xdr/xdr import path to avoid breaking existing clients.
 However, it is highly recommended that all old clients upgrade to version 2 and all new clients use version 2.
 In addition to some speed optimizations, version 2 has been been updated to work with standard the io.Reader and io.Writer interfaces instead of raw byte slices.
-This allows it to by much more flexible and work directly with files, network connections, etc.
+This allows it to be much more flexible and work directly with files, network connections, etc.

 ## Documentation